 Baby Leaf Chard

 If you’re looking for a faster-growing chard, this one is perfect.
-It’s best sown thickly together so that you can harvest the small leaves often to use in salads and sautés.
-These small leaves will be more tender and have a mild flavor.
+It’s best sown thickly together so that you can harvest the smaller leaves often to use in salads and sautés.
+These little leaves will be more tender and have a mild flavor, making them a great addition to salad bowls or good replacements for any other leafy green vegetable.
 Shop seeds here.